BusinessSimulations/easy-web-dashboard/README.md

 ### Windows

-Double click the executable file, you may have to grant permission to allow it to run.
+Double click the executable file, this will install the application, you may have to grant permission to allow it to run.

 ### Others (Linux Fedora etc.)